NextronSystems/asgard-manual/administration/scan-control.rst

 .. warning::
-   Be careful and do not use too broad filters or excludes, as this might cripple THOR's detection capabilities, if done incorrectly.
+   Be careful and do not use too broad filters or excludes, as this might reduce THOR's detection capabilities, if done incorrectly.